5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

 1. Event form change:
-   1. Edit location interface
-   2. 5 Minute precision
-   3. Multiple event at the same time
+   1. Multiple event at the same time
-   4. Make isOnce a integer instead of a boolean (doLoop)
+   2. Make isOnce a integer instead of a boolean (doLoop)
-   5. Owner and Participants
+   3. Owner and Participants
 2. Map:
    1. Add passby nodes;
+   2. The result of routes;
-   2. Show inside view of some buildings;
+   3. Show inside view of some buildings;
 3. With backend:
    1. Remind Fetcher